microwalk-project/Microwalk/docs/config.md

   - `warning`
   - `error` (default)

-  It is recommended to test the config file with `warning` level enabled, as some modules may report possible misconfiguration as warnings.
+  It is recommended to test the configuration file with `warning` level enabled, as some modules may report possible misconfiguration as warnings.

 - `file` (optional)<br>
   Output file for the log.
 This file will receive the same log messages as stdout.

+### `monitor` (optional)

+Configures process monitoring.

+Currently, this does only track total memory usage.

+- `enable` (optional)<br>
+  If set to `true`, enables process monitoring.
+If this is `false`, all other monitoring options are ignored.

+  Default: `false`

+- `sample-rate` (optional)<br>
+  Sets the sample rate (milliseconds) for querying process statistics.

+  Default: 500

 ## `testcase`